sdgamboa/synnet_protocol_starter/scripts/README.md

 ### [build_synnet.sh](./build_synnet.sh)

-This script creates a SynNet takin as inputs FASTA and BED files.
+This script creates a SynNet taking as inputs FASTA and BED files.

 Print usage: